aspk/Tensorflow_Deep_RL/README.rst

 Noisy parameters
 ----------------

-Noise is added to the parameters while collection rollouts for exploration and deterministic actions are used instead of probabilistic as in the case of actor critic methods.
+Noise is added to the parameters while collecting rollouts for exploration and deterministic actions are used instead of probabilistic in each episode.

 .. code:: python